khulnasoft-lab/design.khulnasoft.com/doc/nvda-setup.md

 ## Install Karabiner-Elements

 Karabiner-Elements is a macOS app that allows you to remap keys.
-NVDA relies on the <key>insert</key> by default to run commands, which Mac keyboard don’t have.
+NVDA relies on the <key>insert</key> by default to run commands, which Mac keyboards don’t have.
 By using the utility you can remap an unused key to function in the same way.
 If you happen to have a PC keyboard you can skip this section.

 1. Start by downloading and installing [Karabiner-Elements](https://karabiner-elements.pqrs.org/).
 1. In order to complete the install open **System Preferences** and go to **Security & Privacy > General** where you can enter the admin password to install.